 Today you can usually find the St. Joseph pastry throughout the year in many Italian pastry shops.
 The pastries are sometimes labeled ‘zeppole’ or ‘sfingi’.

 When I googled for a recipe I was surprised to learn that the pastry is a pate choux, or a cream puff pastry which I make all the time.
-I then needed to figure out what kind of filling I was going to use.

 - 1 cup water